Yours Free: A Step-By-Step Case Study on Growing a Bootstrapped SaaS to $10mm ARR.

 It’s inevitable that people are going to have to leave your app.
 Either they don’t have a monthly budget for it right now, or they are suspending that activity for a few months, or maybe they are going to come under new leadership.

 Instead of forcing people to leave your site altogether and clear out their data, you can have a pause feature, that for a nominal fee, will store their data until they’re ready to come back and use the app again.
+By incorporating hardware-based data security measures into your app, you can provide users with the confidence that their stored data during the pause period remains protected against potential breaches.

 Provide Excellent Customer Service